madkali/Zdos-13/.github/ISSUE_TEMPLATE.md

 Hi, there!

-Thank you for using SoftEther.
+Thank you for using Zdos-0.13.

 Before you submit an issue, please read the following: